 Utah 5940 87-0652870 (State or other jurisdiction of (Primary Standard Industrial (I.R.S.
-Employer Iden incorporation or organization)

-(Primary Standard Industrial Classification Code Number)

-(I.R.S.
-Employer Identification Number)

-3293 Harrison Boulevard, Suite 220 Ogden, UT 84403 (801) 399-5500

-(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

-Douglas P. Morris 3293 Harrison Boulevard, Suite 220 Ogden, UT 84403 (801) 399-5500

-(Name, address, including zip code, and telephone number, including area code, of agent for service)

-Copies to: Jeffrey R. Harder, Esq.
-Winstead PC 24 Waterway Ave, Suite 500 The Woodlands, TX 77380

-APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: From time to time after the effective date of this registration statement, as determined by the selling stockholder.

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Employer Identification incorporation or organization) Classification Code Number) Number) 3293 Harrison Boulevard, Suite 220 Ogden, UT 84403 (801) 399-5500 (Address, inch nding zip code, and telephone number, includ of registrant's principal executive offices) ing area code, Douglas P. Morris 3293 Harrison Boulevard, Suite 220 Ogden, UT 84403 (Name, (801) 399-5500 address, including zip code, and telephone n including area code, of agent for service) umber, Copies to: Jeffrey R. Harder, Esq.
+Winstead PC 24 Waterway Ave, Suite 500 The Woodlands, TX 77380 APPROXIMATE DATE OF COMMENCE of this registration statement, a IE PUBLIC: From time to time after the If any of the securities being registered on the Securities Act of 1933, check the following b tinuous basis pursuant to Rule 415 under the If this Form is filed to register additional sec following box and list the Securities Act re offering. \Box If this Form is a post-effective amendment fi Securities Act registration statement number If this Form is a post-effective amendment fi Securities Act registration statement number Indicate by check mark whether the registra reporting company.
+See definitions of "large the Exchange Act.

+Accelerated filer

-Large accelerated filer Accelerated filer
+Large accelerated filer